 A demand for, any proceeding for the recovery of, or acceptance of, rent by a lessor after the lessor has notice of a breach of the agreement by the tenant or has given the tenant notice of termination under this Act does not operate as a waiver of that breach or that notice.

-[Section 66 amended by No. 60 of 2011 s.
+[Section 66 amended: No. 60 of 2011 s.
 65 and 89.]

 67. Form of notice of termination by tenant